 “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him.” – Viktor Frankl

 When I read the Bible as a child, every verse had many layers of meaning that was to be extracted by prayer, meditation and careful examination.
-The goal was to know God, to discover my Creator through the truths he imparted in scripture.
-And like religion, this philosophy is about finding God, but not through a book or a prayer.
-Rather, the nature of our Creator ought to be reflected in the nature of his creation.
-And in searching the mind of a Man, perhaps we can glimpse the mind of God.
-If we seek eternal relevance, if we crave a higher calling, then this we must assume: We, the created, have become the Creator.
+The goal was to know God, to discover and connect with my Creator through the truths imparted through scripture.
+And, similar to religion, this philosophy is also about finding God, but not through a book or a prayer.
+Rather, the nature of a Creator might be reflected in the nature of its creation.
+And in searching the mind of man, perhaps we can glimpse the mind of God.
+In doing so, we might realize that our search for eternal relevance, our craving for a higher calling, our sense of self-importance, all of these are validated by one assumption: we, the created, have become the Creator.
 We are God becoming self-aware.

 “There is a God-shaped hole in the heart of man where the divine used to be.” – Jean-Paul Sartre, atheist and existentialist philosopher